Iftakharpy/vanilajs-minesweeper/README.md

 # vanilajs-minesweeper
-Minesweeper game written in Vanilla JavaScript
+Minesweeper game written in Vanilla JavaScript for web.